Xyber-Labs/PROOF/README.md

     Broker-->>User: "Here are papers..."
 ```

 - **The Verifiable Execution layer** ensures that execution artifacts and key actions are cryptographically verifiable:
-    - TEE (Trusted Execution Environment) ensures that the agent’s code executes inside a hardware-isolated environment with verifiable attestation of the runtime and code identity.
+    - [TEE (Trusted Execution Environment)](https://github.com/Xyber-Labs/go-tee) ensures that the agent's code executes inside a hardware-isolated environment with verifiable attestation of the runtime and code identity
-    - Agent’s Memory makes the agent’s execution history and state transitions tamper-evident, preventing unauthorized modification or rewriting of past execution data.
-The memory is both protected and verifiable.
+    - [Agent's Memory](https://github.com/Xyber-Labs/verifiable-memory) makes the agent's execution history and state transitions tamper-evident, preventing unauthorized modification or rewriting of past execution data.
+The memory is both protected and verifiable
-    - Smart Contracts record protocol-level events (such as registration, payments, and commitments) on the blockchain in a transparent and immutable way, enabling external auditing of system behavior.
+    - Smart Contracts record protocol-level events (such as registration, payments, and commitments) on the blockchain in a transparent and immutable way, enabling external auditing of system behavior

 ### Real-World Example: Research Agent

 > As a user, I need to access the latest papers on quantum error correction.
->

 | **Step** | **What You See** | **Behind the Scenes** |